 You put them on, they take them off, repeat 3 times then give up.
 We’ve all been there, the battle of trying to get your child to keep their sunglasses on is one we have all experienced.
-To help we have bought together our top Babiator tips for getting kids to wear sunglasses.
+To help we have brought together our top Babiators tips for getting kids to wear sunglasses.

 Kids eyes need protecting, even more so than adults.
 As adults most of us wear sunglasses as a comfort thing to protect our eyes from glare.
 But what many of us don’t realise is that our kids eyes are generally getting 3 times more sun exposure than ours, and their ocular lenses don’t cope with UV radiation as well as an adults do.
 So it’s really important to try to get them to keep those sunglasses on to protect their eyes from potential problems now and later in life.

 Like with most things in the baby world, the sooner you introduce them to things the quicker they get used to it and don’t know anything different.
 There really is no such thing as too young when it comes to getting your children to pop on their sunglasses.
 In fact Babiators sunglasses fit babies as small as newborns.
 Not only will it become natural to them to wear sunglasses when it is sunny so they will put up very little fuss as they grow up, but also the younger they are the more vulnerable their eyes are.
 So start them on the sunglasses trend early.